AliaAbdulAziz/TikTokClassification/README.md

 **Problem:** These reports identify content that needs to be reviewed by a limited number of moderators.
 The process generates a large number of user reports that are challenging to consider in a timely manner.

-**Proposed Solution:** To create a predictive machine learning model that can determine whether a reported video is a claim or an opinion video.
+**Proposed Solution:** To create a predictive machine learning model that classifies videos as either claims or opinions.

 These are the steps taken to create the model:
 1. Exploratory Data Analysis (EDA)